David Hodgins

 David Hodgins's portrait from the 1903 edition of the Wisconsin Blue Book.

 David Hodgins (1850–1930) was a former Republican member of the Wisconsin State Assembly.

 Hodgins was born on December 30, 1850.
 He was educated in Canada and came to Hortonville, Wisconsin in 1865.
-He worked as a farmer, and served four terms as supervisor of Hortonville.
+He worked as a farmer and served four terms as supervisor of Hortonville.

-He was elected to the Wisconsin State Assembly in 1900, and served multiple terms.
+He was elected to the Wisconsin State Assembly in 1900 and served multiple terms.

-He died on May 6, 1930, and is buried in Union Cemetery, in Hortonville.
+He died on May 6, 1930.